studyathome-internationally/rehabilitationstechnik/docs/en/chapter7.md

 ## Language and Speech

 The spoken (vocalized) utterances of a human being are based on a two-stage process in which we must strictly distinguish between the elements _language_ (semantic representation system) and _speaking_ (phonetic representation system).
-Language is the encoding of abstract patterns of thought into a sequence of characters (e.g., letters) or phonetic elements (phonemes).
+Language is the encoding of abstract patterns of thought into a sequence of graphic signs (e.g., letters) or phonetic elements (phonemes).
 We call the manifestation of characters “writing”; we call the realization of sounds “speaking” [@dudel:1996, @böhme:1997, @pschyrembel:1989].

 In the complex “language – speaking” four linguistic levels can be distinguished [@böhme:1997]: